 Centre targets 6 lakh rapid COVID-19 tests in Delhi; to add 500 ventilators, 650 ambulances

-Reddy said that following a directive of Prime Minister Narendra Modi and under the leadership of Home Minister Amit Shah, the Centre and the Delhi government took certain decisions for the benefit of the people of the capital.
+Reddy said that following a directive of Prime Minister Narendra Modi and under the leadership of Home Minister Amit Shah, the Centre and the Delhi government took certain decisions for the benefit of the people of the national capital.
+The ministry had on Wednesday said that a total of 16,618 test samples were collected in Delhi on June 15 and 16, while till June 14, the daily collection varied between 4,000-4,500.

+In order to improve contact-mapping in containment zones in the city, health surveys have been started and out of a total population of 2,30,466 in 242 containment zones, 1,77,692 people were surveyed between June 15 and 16.
+The remaining will be covered by June 20, it had said.
+Home minister Amit Shah had a series of meetings with Delhi Lieutenant Governor Anil Baijal, Chief Minister Arvind Kejriwal and senior officials over the past four days to strengthen Delhi’s health infrastructure.

+Shah had also visited national capital's LNJP hospital on Monday and took stock of its healthcare facilities and gave necessary instructions for further improvement.
+On Wednesday, the home ministry announced that the price for the COVID-19 test in Delhi has been fixed at Rs 2,400, as suggested by a high-level committee set up by the home minister on Sunday.

 - READ MORE ON: